nathanReitinger/4182-project1/README.md

 ## User Guide (examples and functionality)

 - see also the background.md file for some information on IP layer
+- default payload is found in file "payload_default.txt" ==> can change with new hex values if you want
+    - make sure this file does not have a trailing "\n" which is read as input and is not hex
 - fuzzing IP and Application layers: simply start the program
 - full parameters of fuzzer
 ```